 I’ve always loved writing fiction.
 Right through my academic career novels and stories were always there in the background, and I amassed folders of written and typed manuscripts and computer files.
 I secretly thought of myself as a fiction writer – I just had to wait until I could emerge from my scholarly disguise.

 Well now is the time to pull those babies out and give them a good wipe-over.
 My favourite is a serious literary project begun in the early 1990s, BACKEDDY.
 It’s a good book and I still love it but a complicated structure and time frame give trouble every time I try a new edit.
 It is a truly Australian story, and if I could find a traditional publisher for it I would be delighted.

-There are short stories which deserve a spin, even though everyone says the form is dead in the water.
+My short stories deserve a spin, even though everyone says the form is dead in the water.
 Commercial publishers aren’t interested, but there are readers who love them because they are quick to read on buses or in the bath.
 Two volumes should appear by the end of 2017: Revolutionary Baby and Radiant Sands.

-A collection based on my experiences in Central Australia in the late sixties to the eighties was originally called ALICE BLOODY SPRINGS.
-Editing the stories and writing several new ones resulted in a change of title to RADIANT SANDS.
+RADIANT SANDS is a collection based on my experiences in Central Australia in the late sixties to the eighties, and includes several stories about the 1940s and 1950s.
 The final novelette- length story, set around Maralinga, is a fictional account of a patrol officer facing awful choices when Aboriginal people were known to be still out in the atomic blast zone.
-These are Australian stories based on real experiences in the desert zones at a time which will never return.

 THE PRICELESS PRINCESS.
 A book for children aged 8-10.
 E-book and print versions available.
 The Princess’s website is here.